billhennessy/hennessysview2020/content/posts/2020/truth-behind-dems-latest-russian-hoax.md

 Because of the nature of this hoax, and the fact that a member of the intel committee criminally leaked details of the fake intel report, someone might *finally* go to jail.

 P.S.
-The first paragraph of this post is as authentic anything produced by the US intel agencies and the House Intelligence Committee.
+The first paragraph of this post is every bit as authentic as anything produced by the US intel agencies and the House Intelligence Committee.